 My mom remarried when I was 11.
 That made my family turn from two people into four.
 And a few months later, there were five of us.
 We’re not your average family.
 I mean, we could be.
 We have the Mom and Dad and three kids, a dog, and a parrot.
 My littlest brother watches Saturday Morning Cartoons while my mom cooks breakfast.
 But otherwise, we’re far from normal.

 So now that I’ve introduced my family to you, you can probably tell that we’re far from normal.
-Living in a household with two different languages isn’t easy, not to mention that it isn’t easy explaining to your friends why your step-brother is pure Mexicano.
+Living in a household with two different languages isn’t easy, not to mention that it isn’t easy explaining to your friends why your brother is Mexican.
 Not like they mind at all… they LOVE my step-bro, especially when he speaks in Spanish (they’re constantly hassling him to do so!).
 It’s also weird living in a family where my mom is the primary bread-winner.
 She’s the one who brings home the dinero.
 Not saying that Juan doesn’t work… he works his ass off.
 He’ll just probably always be stuck with low-paying labor jobs.
 I was always under the impression that it was the other way around… or at least that the father works and the mom doesn’t.
 But oh well… I like my family anyway, even if we are abnormal.

 Anyway, on to my story.
 For my mom’s fifth year wedding anniversary, she decided that they should take a trip.
 A two week-long trip at that, leaving Carlos in charge of his unruly step-sister while grandma and grandpa took care of baby Alex.
 They were first off to Cancun where they could visit Juan’s parents and finally off to Hawaii where they’d spend the last week.
 I was jealous, as you can imagine.
 I wanted to go to Cancun and Hawaii!!
 But noooo, I had to go to school.
 Dammit.